CynthiaOS/cynthia/README.md

 # CynthiaOS

-An attempt to build a secure, efficient, and light-weight Unix-like operating system.
+An attempt to build a fast, secure, light-weight and efficient Unix-like operating system.

+🔨 **STATUS:** Bootloader Build On Progress